 Bonuses paid to the President and CEO and other senior executives are based on the outcome of profit and return on capital employed.
 The maximum outcome is 50% of base salary for the CEO and 40% for other senior executives.
-At the same time, the relevant profit centre must report positive earnings.
-In 2016, the outcome for the President and CEO was 5% of base salary (50) and for senior executives it was 1–17% of base salary (25–40).
+At the same time, the relevant profit centre must report positive.
+In 2018, the outcome for the President and CEO was 50% of base salary (50) and for senior executives it was 20–40% of base salary (24–40).

 Participants in Nolato’s three incentive programmes are offered the opportunity to receive a bonus payment corresponding to half of the participant’s warrant premiums and the income tax charged on such bonus payment, provided that the participant’s employment at the company does not cease before three years have elapsed from 1 November 2016, 2017 and 2018.